• Skip to primary navigation

 STEP 3: Beat eggs and sugar.
 Next, use a mixer with a whisk attachment.
 Whip the large eggs and granulated sugar for 5 straight minutes.
 Just the let the mixer run!

-This adds air to the eggs and creates the crackle top.
+This adds air to the eggs and creates the crackle on top of the brownies.

 STEP 4: Add in wet ingredients.
 Then, add in the melted butter, oil, and vanilla.
 Mix on low to not deflate the air in the eggs.